 This is the intensity at which your fat burning is taken to it’s highest level in absolute terms.
 At lower intensities, you will be burning proportionally more fat, but less total fat.
 Early in the season, tempo can be useful as a means of easing into the more intense threshold oriented workouts that are key throughout the year for fitness development, but those threshold workouts will generally get tougher throughout the season as you build towards whatever events or goals you have.

 Your lactate threshold is roughly that level at which you come up against your maximal aerobic consumption of fuels, and above which, you increasingly are unable to sustain the effort for long.
-That is to say, threshold is the hardest you can ride for something like 20-40 minutes or so, but definitely not longer than an hour.
-If you can keep it going for longer than an hour, then you’re riding tempo.
-If you can’t keep it up for at least 15 or 20 minutes, you’re getting more into the realm of aerobic capacity work.
+Roughly speaking, threshold is the hardest you can ride for about an hour, but not much longer than an hour.
+If you can keep it going for longer, then you’re moving more into tempo territory.
+If you can’t keep it up for at least 15 or 20 minutes, then you’re doing aerobic capacity work.

-These workouts are some of the best for improving high-end fuel efficiency, smooth pedaling under power, breathing and rhythm on the bike, self-awareness and pacing, as well as just plain aerobic capacity.
-Assuming a decent level of general fitness, doing 2 or 3 20 minute threshold efforts on a 4 hour ride will definitely building up a lot of aerobic enzymes in your muscles to aerobically consume carbohydrate as quickly as possible, but not anaerobically.
-You’re also working on your heart’s stroke volume and how fully it can empty with each beat.
-You’ll help get rid of wasted motion on the bike.
-And, you will be working on rhythm and smoothness… all of which builds both confidence and fitness.
+These workouts are some of the best for improving high-end aerobic fitness, fuel efficiency, smooth pedaling under power, breathing and rhythm on the bike, self-awareness and pacing.
+Assuming a decent level of general fitness, doing 2 or 3 x 20 minute efforts on a 3-4 hour ride will be great for building up a lot of aerobic enzymes in your muscles to aerobically consume carbohydrate as quickly as possible, but not anaerobically.
+You’ll also be contributing to an increase in your heart’s stroke volume and how fully it can empty with each beat.
+And as with any sustained hard effort, your body will be forced to become more efficient by reducing wasted motion and inefficient effort… all of which builds both confidence and fitness.